carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 - [React]
 - [Typescript](https://www.typescriptlang.org)
 - [Material UI]
-- [Frappe charts]
+- ~~[Victory]~~ [Frappe charts]
 - [Firestore]
 - [Firebase Authentication].

-So far I am quite happy with the result, but with the lessons learned while developing this app, **in the future, with enough time, most likely I will not choose same technology stack again**.
+So far I am quite happy with the outcome, but with the lessons learned while developing this app, **in the future, with enough time, most likely I will not choose same technology stack again**.
 You can try the application [Budget Tracker] and judge for yourself.

 Along this post I will describe what are, in my experience, the benefits and drawbacks of taking these shortcuts and technical decisions.